-- 1. Using the excerpt from The Jungle, students working in pairs will discuss how the working conditions in the meat packing industry threatened workers and consumers; and the actions taken by the government to protect them.
-(5 mins) - 2.
-Using a graphic organizer (Doc 3), students working in pairs will list issues with working conditions and federal and/or state laws that were implemented to resolve the issues that have been identified from the reading.
-(5-8 mins) - 3.
-Using a secondary source (dictionary, encyclopedia, textbook, etc.) students working in pairs will explain the state and/or federal laws that were implemented to resolve the issues that have been identified from the reading.
-(5-8 mins) - 4.
-Using scaffolding documents, students will independently write several paragraphs explaining how the issues presented in The Jungle posed a threat to American Society and influenced actions to be taken by the state and federal government to protect Americans.
-(20 mins)
+- 1. Using the excerpt from The Jungle, pairs of students will discuss how the working conditions in the Meat Packing industry threatened workers and consumers and the actions taken by the government to protect them.
+(5 minutes) - 2.
+Using a graphic organizer (Doc 3), pairs of students will list issues with working conditions and federal and/or state laws that were implemented to resolve the issues that have been identified from the reading.
+(5-8 minutes) - 3.
+Class will review their answer responses and discuss two other government actions that were taken to resolve issues with working conditions that were present in The Jungle.
+(5 minutes) - 4.
+Using a secondary source, in this case, database research using US History in Context (dictionary, encyclopedia, textbook, etc.) pairs of students will locate and explain the federal and/or state laws that were implemented to resolve the issues that have been identified.
+(20 minutes) - 5.
+Independently (using scaffolding documents), students will write a Thematic Essay (several paragraphs) explaining how the issues presented in The Jungle posed a threat to American Society and influenced actions to be taken by the state and federal government to protect Americans, citing evidence from the text as well as research.
+(40 mins)